Mendam Berahi: Replica project

 A replica of Mendam Berahi will be built in Klebang by a team of historians, and cost 10 million Malaysian ringgit.
 This project is expected to take 2 years to complete.

 The University of Putra Malaysia Institute of Mathematical Research led this research and shipbuilding project based on a study of old manuscripts obtained from around the world that described the appearance of the ship.
 The information collected is then converted into modern language and the size is estimated.
 The project is estimated to be ready in 2023.

+There is also a Malaysian scholar who disagrees with the making of the Mendam Berahi ship replica.
+Prof. Dr. Ahmad Jelani Halimi conducted research and concluded that the galley-type ship (ghali) was never used by the Malacca Sultanate in its golden age.
+The galley-type ship was introduced by the Portuguese to the archipelago after the fall of Malacca in 1511, and records of Mendam Berahi are only found in 1 literary work from a non-contemporary source (Hikayat Hang Tuah), without a supporting or comparing source.